KOLOMVERSE: Korea open large-scale image dataset for object detection in the maritime universe: Experimental results and discussion

-\textbf{Experimental settings}.
 To train YOLO models with our dataset, we first converted our dataset into the YOLO format.
-We did not change much of the pre-trained architectures except that we modified the last fully connected layers from MS COCO's 80 classes \cite{lin2014microsoft} to 5 classes for our 5-class dataset as the pretrained models were trained on the MS COCO dataset.
-Also, we converted the configuration file of YOLO to be trained on a five classes dataset.
-In the configuartion file of YOLO models, we set the maximum batches to 10000 (number of classes*2000) and therefore, don't use any other early stopping methods.
-To train the YOLO architectures, we resized the input size to 416$\times$416.
-We fine-tuned the YOLO architectures with a stochastic gradient optimizer and learning rate of 0.0001.
+We did not change much of the pre-trained architectures except that we modified the last fully connected layers from MS COCO's 80 classes \cite{lin2014microsoft} to 5 classes for our 5-class dataset as the pre-trained models were trained on the MS COCO dataset.
+Additionally, we converted the configuration file of YOLO to be trained on our five class datasets.
+To train the YOLOv3 and YOLOv4 architectures, we resized the input size to 416$\times$416 as this is the default input size of these architectures.
+For the newer versions of YOLO such as, YOLOv5, YOLOv7 and YOLOv8, we use the default input size 640$\times$640.
 Similar to the YOLO preprocessing, we firstly converted our dataset to train it on the FRCNN model.
-We resized the input size to 640$\times$640 and we finetuned the FRCNN with a momentum optimizer and a cosine decay learning rate of base 0.0004.
-For the CenterNet model, we resized the images to 512$\times$512 and finetuned the model with ADAM optimizer and a cosine decay learning rate of base 1e-6.
-Moreover, for training SSD with EfficientDet-D0, images were resized to input size 512$\times$512 and for training with backbone EfficientDet-D1, images were resized to 640$\times$640.
-The SSD models were finetuned with a momentum optimizer and a cosine decay learning rate of base 8e-4 for SSD with backbone EfficientDet-D0 and 8e-5 for SSD with backbone EfficientDet-D1.
+We resized the input size to 640$\times$640 and 1024$\times$1024 and finetuned the FRCNN with a momentum optimizer and a cosine decay learning rate of base 0.0004.
+For the CenterNet model, we resized the images to 512$\times$512 and 1024$\times$1024 and finetuned the model with ADAM optimizer and a cosine decay learning rate of base 1$e$-6.
+Furthermore, for training SSD with EfficientDet$-$D0, images were resized to input size 512$\times$512, for training with backbone EfficientDet$-$D1, images were resized to 640$\times$640 and for training SSD with EfficientDet$-$D4, images were resized to input size 1024$\times$1024.
+The SSD models were finetuned with a momentum optimizer and a cosine decay learning rate of base 8$e$-4 for SSD with backbone EfficientDet$-$D0, 8$e$-5 for SSD with backbone EfficientDet$-$D1 and 8$e$-2 for SSD with backbone EfficientDet$-$D4.
+In addition, MaskRCNN was trained with a momentum optimizer and a learning rate of 0.008.
 We apply early stopping for the models trained with TF2 to avoid overfitting.
 After training, we performed evaluations on both our validation and our test set.
-We performed our experiments using Tensorflow (YOLOv3,YOLOv4) and TF2 (SSD, CenterNet and FRCNN) and we deployed an NVIDIA RTX 6000 GPU with 40GB memory for the experiments.
+We performed our experiments using Tensorflow (YOLOv3, YOLOv4), PyTorch (YOLOv5, YOLOv7 and YOLOv8), and TF2 (SSD, MaskRCNN, CenterNet, and FRCNN) and deployed an NVIDIA RTX 6000 GPU with 40GB memory for the experiments.
+Since KOLOMVERSE has images of 4K resolution with 3840$\times$2160 size, we trained the object detectors on both high and low resolution input sizes with varied backbones and compared the results.